Government of Iran: Islamic Republic of Iran Broadcasting

 The Islamic Republic of Iran Broadcasting (IRIB) according to Constitution is the only radio and television services in Iran.
 According to article 175 of Constitution the appointment and dismissal of the head of the Islamic Republic of Iran Broadcasting rests with the Leader.
 A council consisting of two representatives each of the President, the head of the judiciary branch and the Islamic Consultative Assembly shall supervise the functioning of this organization.

 Armed forces

 General Staff of Armed Forces of the Islamic Republic of Iran

 The Supreme Leader appoints the General staff of Armed forces of the Islamic Republic of Iran which is the highest military body in Iran, with an aim to implement policy, monitor and coordinate activities within Armed Forces of the Islamic Republic of Iran.
-Major general Abdolrahim Mousavi is the current chief of this staff.

 Islamic Republic of Iran Army

 The Islamic Republic of Iran Army (Artesh) is the "conventional military of Iran" and part of Armed Forces of the Islamic Republic of Iran.
 The army is tasked to protect the territorial integrity of Iranian state from external and internal threats and to project power.
 According to article 143 of Constitution the Army of the Islamic Republic of Iran is responsible for guarding the independence and territorial integrity of the country, as well as the order of the Islamic Republic.
 Artesh has its own Joint Staff which coordinates its four separate service branches: Ground Forces, Air Force, Navy and Air Defense Base.
 The current chief of Army is MG Amir Hatami.